jimcase/C64-Wallet/README.md

 |
 |-- /dist (output of the completely built Electron app)
 |
-|-- /public (contains the index.html, which will be picked up by react-app-rewired)
+|-- /public (contains the index.html and electron.js, which will be picked up by react-app-rewired)
 |
 |-- /scripts (scripts to enable live reload)
 |